5680saf/Toffee/README.md

 # How to Brown Butter
 > Browning butter is a great way to add a nutty and bold flavor to your cookies.

 To brown your butter, place your stick in a pan with medium heat.
 The butter will melt and then begin to sizzle.
-Keep an eye on the butter and keep stirring.
+Watch the butter and keep stirring.
 Eventually, the butter will separate and look like this, and you'll know your butter is officially browned:
 ![Browned](browned.jpg)
 *Note: There is a very fine line between browned butter and burnt butter, so try to keep an eye on it and keep stirring to avoid burning.